Insights

 The taxation of an individual’s income is progressive in Malta.
 To attract highly qualified personnel from other countries, Malta has introduced an incentive scheme targeting foreign executives.

 Professionals in the financial services, gaming and aviation sectors can benefit from a flat personal income tax rate of 15% on income up to €5 million.
-Any income over that figure is tax-free.
+Alternatively, any income over that figure is tax-free.

 To qualify for the Expat Tax Incentive, the employee must earn a minimum of €85,016 per year, among other criteria.